jonathanhogg/flitter/docs/windows.md

 `size=` *WIDTH*`;`*HEIGHT*
 : Specifies the size of the texture that this node will render into.
-This value is inherited from the parent node if not specified or, in the case of `!image` and `!video` nodes, matched to the content.
+This value is inherited from the parent node if not specified or, in the case of `!image`, matched to the content.

 `id=` *ID*
 : Specifies a string or symbol identifier for this node that allows the output